Thailand in World War II: Thai Annexed Territories

 Following the fall of the Phibun government in August 1944, the new government of Khuang Aphaiwong communicated to the British government that it renounced all claims to the Shan states and northern Malaya, and that it would immediately cede the territories to Britain.
 The Churchill government did not accept the Thai overture, and was prepared to retaliate.
 The Thai army evacuated the two Shan states only in August 1945.

 Thailand was still allied with Japan when the war ended, but the United States proposed a solution.
-In 1946 Thailand agreed to cede the territories regained during Japanese presence in the country as the price for admission to the United Nations, consequently all wartime claims against Thailand were dropped and the country received a substantial package of US aid.
+In 1946 Thailand agreed to cede the territories regained during Japanese presence in the country as the price for admission to the United Nations, consequently all wartime claims against Thailand were dropped and the country received a substantial package of U.S. aid.
 Following this event all the Thai-occupied territories returned to their pre-war status and became again part of the states from which they had been annexed.